Professional rugby players are taller on average than the general population.

 Let’s take a look at how the heights of rugby players compare with their counterparts in American football.

-Here are the numbers from the NFL across various positions ordered by height.
+This bar chart shows the numbers from the NFL across various positions ordered by height.

 Running backs and offensive linesmen are the shortest and tallest positions in the NFL.